chheangg/where-is-waldo/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Where is Waldo?
+The app game
+This project was made with ReactJS and Scss on the front-end side and Firebase on the back-end side.
+You can visit [this link](https://where-is-waldo-86574.web.app/) to play the live game with working leaderboard and databases.

+This was also a project from TheOdinProject.

 ## Available Scripts